Cincinnati Motorcycle Accident Lawyers

 Proving Fault: Overcoming Denials Of Responsibility

-A Record Of Success And Satisfied Clients
+A Record Of Success And Satisfied Clients In The Cincinnati Area

 Rittgers Rittgers & Nakajima is a family-founded law firm serving southwestern Ohio and Greater Cincinnati.
-We deliberately keep our staff small and customer focused.
+We deliberately keep our staff small and customer-focused.
 Read what our clients have to say about our attorneys.

 When A Driver Does Not Yield To A Motorcyclist

 It’s easy for drivers to watch for cars and trucks.
 Keeping eyes open for motorcycle riders requires more care and attention, but that care and attention is necessary.
 Motorcycles have the same right to the road as every other motor vehicle.
 They need to be yielded to when they have the right of way.
 Unfortunately, that does not always happen.
-The result may be serious injuries or the wrongful death of the motorcyclist.
+The results may be serious injuries or the wrongful death of the motorcyclist.

 Were you hit by a car while driving through an intersection because the driver took a left turn into your path?
 Did a driver take a right turn from a red light or stop sign and collide with you when you had the right of way?
 These are clear examples of a negligent driver failing to yield to a motorcycle rider.
 Unfortunately, these types of motorcycle crashes are all too common.

-Help For Injured Motorcyclists
+Help For Injured Motorcyclists In Cincinnati

 What if the victim was not wearing a helmet?
 In Ohio, motorcycle riders are not required to wear helmets, so the lack of a helmet does not prevent the victim from seeking compensation if he or she was hit by a negligent driver.
 Action can be taken.